mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-Several but not all of these control packets and their attributes can be mapped from QUIC, as described in {{transport-layer-feedback}}. *Mappable from QUIC* has one of three values: *yes*, *partly*, *possibly*, and *no*. *Partly* is used for packet types for which some fields can be mapped from QUIC, but not all. *Possibly* describes packet types which could be mapped with help from one or more QUIC extensions.
+Several but not all of these control packets and their attributes can be mapped from QUIC, as described in {{transport-layer-feedback}}. *Mappable from QUIC* has one of four values: *yes*, *partly*, *QUIC extension needed*, and *no*.
+*Partly* is used for packet types for which some fields can be mapped from QUIC, but not all. *QUIC extension needed* describes packet types which could be mapped with help from one or more QUIC extensions.

 ## RTCP Control Packet Types {#control-packets}